diogoalves/qrcode-detection-experiments/report/03-iterateondata.md

 ![Dataset v3 results.](/report/imgs/iterateondata_011.png "Dataset v3 results.")

+I was a little depressed 😥 when I didn't see an improvement when using the dataset v3.

+Anyway I started to think that the model is the underfitting regimen.

 # DVC toolset
 DVC library was used to help track changes to the dataset.